c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

          The pipeline is based on an ensemble approach, which was optimized using both the `DREAM3 challenge`_ and the CEPH mixture datasets to select the best combination of callers for both SNV and structural variation detection.
 For SNVs, multiple callers such as `GATK MuTect2`_, `Strelka2`_, `VarScan 2`_, and `VarDict`_ were combined for somatic calls to achieve a sensitivity of 98.1%, precision of 98.4%, and F1 score of 98.3% for variants found in ≥2 callers.
 For germline calls, `Strelka2`_, `VarScan 2`_ and `VarDict`_ calls were combined.

-         Similarly, SVs were identified using multiple callers such as `Strelka2`_, `GridSS`_ to achieve a sensitivity of 84.6%, precision of 92.4%, and F1 score of 88.3% for duplication variants found in the DREAM3 dataset.
-The pipeline also integrates specific cancer tools to estimate tumor purity and tumor ploidy of sample pair normal−tumor using `Sequenza`_ and `PURPLE`_.
+         Similarly, SVs were identified using multiple callers such as `Strelka2`_, `GRIDSS`_ to achieve a sensitivity of 84.6%, precision of 92.4%, and F1 score of 88.3% for duplication variants found in the DREAM3 dataset.
+The pipeline also integrates specific cancer tools to estimate tumor purity and tumor ploidy of sample pair normal−tumor using `Sequenza`_ and `Purple`_.

          Additional annotations are incorporated to the SNV calls using `dbNSFP`_ and/or `Gemini`_, and QC metrics are collected at various stages and visualized using `MultiQC`_.